IS-206/Freele/README.md

 # Freele Chat room

 This is an open source project that we are working on, the main purpose is to learn more about java programing, We are a dedicated group that appreciate feedbacks!
+We want to establish a community where everybody can come and participate!
+So dont be shy, fork it and pull it!

 This is a school project about open source.